 If there is cause to believe that evidence was obtained in violation of your constitutional rights, we will try to get that evidence suppressed or thrown out.
 If it's possible to negotiate sentencing alternatives with the prosecutor, we will try to do that.

 Have You Been Subpoenaed To Appear Before A Grand Jury?

 If you have been subpoenaed to appear before a grand jury, either as a person of interest or as a witness in a grand jury investigation, you do not have to agree to appear or to testify.
 In some cases, it may be in your best interest to do so and in other cases, it is not.
 Before you go before a grand jury, talk with a lawyer and understand your rights.

-For prompt, effective and skillful legal defense, contact a Pennsylvania check fraud attorney at Shaffer & Engle Law Offices, LLC.
-We have offices in Harrisburg and Millersburg.
+For prompt, effective and skillful legal defense, contact an attorney at Shaffer & Engle Law Offices, LLC, in Harrisburg.

 Learn more about federal criminal charges on our Criminal Law Blog.